-- Come to the hall for lunch quietly and respectfully. - There is absolutely no running in the hall. - Use a normal conversation voice, no yelling or shouting is allowed. - Do not throw food or objects. - Clean up after yourself. - Clean up after yourself.
+- Come to the hall for lunch quietly and respectfully. - There is absolutely no running in the hall. - Use a normal conversation voice, no yelling or shouting is allowed. - Do not throw food or objects. - Clean up after yourself.

 Failure to follow these rules will result in loss of recess or after school detention.